CSV storage engine stores data in text files

 .frm extension.
 The

-storage engine also creates a data file.
-Its name begins with the
+storage engine also creates plain text data file having a name that

-file is a plain text file.
-When you store data into the table, the
+extension.
+When you store data into the table, the storage engine

-storage engine saves it into the data file in comma-separated values
+saves it into the data file in comma-separated values format.

-stores the state of the table and the number of rows that exist in
+metafile that stores the state of the table and the number of rows

 If you examine the